 So the next step is to close all the diamond grading reports and take a look at the diamonds.
 Just click your mouse over the “X” located in the upper right corner of the diamond grading report.

 Then click on the icon of the diamond in the face-up position as indicated by the green arrows.
 This will stop the diamond from rotating in the video and enable you to judge the degree of contrast brilliance.
 This diamond has really nice contrast brilliance, as evident by the contrast exhibited by the arrows.

 And as you can see, there is very little obstruction evident under the table facet.
 So this is the diamond that I would be most apt to buy as a result of this Blue Nile review.
 If you’re wondering why I’m not pointing out which diamond it is, that’s because it’s likely to be sold by the time you read this review of Blue Nile.
 It’s better if we run a fresh search when you’re ready to buy a diamond.
 Speaking of which, be sure to take advantage of my free Diamond Concierge Service.

 All right, so this is how a professional diamond buyer like myself approaches buying a diamond on Blue Nile.
-Obviously this approach is probably different than what the average consumer will do.
-But then again, you’re probably not looking to buy a diamond that is just average diamond.
+Obviously, this approach is probably different than what the average consumer will do.
+But then again, you’re probably not looking to buy a diamond that is just an average diamond.

 Let’s review the steps real quick: